Ljungwaldh/First-Milestone-Project/README.md

 idea of between what times trainings will take place.
 The modal provides **buttons to close the modal and also to 'Book Training'**, which redirects users to the contact page where they can submit a service request.

+#### Deviations from Wireframe

+* Opted for one colour across this page as opposed to a different colour for each third of the training offers information section.
+This was to ensure a congruent design with the other pages, where they too would have one colour each
+* Included embedded Google Map for the training location.
+This was to give extra information to users in case this kind of question would arise from contactees, helping to give a more indepemndent user experience
+* Added button and modal for presenting training time availability, with the option to redirect users to the Contact page.
+This is for the same reasons as the Google Map location addition, while also adding another customer journey towards making a service request at another decision point of the website.

 ### Blog Page - Start

 A set of three cards are presented horzontally across the page's width, each one describing a blog category.
 A main page heading precedes the blog categories with consistent placement  The same responsiveness rules apply to these cards for hovering and for smaller/mobile devices as the home page.
 **Each card is hyperlinked to their respective blog cateogry pages**, where users can then read blog content, these categories being 'For Players', 'For Coaches', and
 'Inspiration from Others'.

+#### Deviations from Wireframe

+* Previewing only the blog categories as opposed to the blog category with one or two blog post previews.
+This is ultimately due to time constraints, where making more html pages for more blog posts was not realistic in respect to the time frame of the project

 ### Blog Page - For Players